ems-project/EMSClientHelperBundle/doc/twig.md

 {{- emsch_assets_version('hash', 'saveDir') -}}
 ```

-This function must call only one time per Twig rendering.
+This function can be called only one time per Twig rendering.
+Otherwise, an error will be thrown.

 Example base template.
 ```twig